Best Violin Pickup – Reviews, Advice and Buyer’s Guide

 Headway’s ‘The Band’ Violin Pickup System

-Obvious downfalls to the Headway system are the velcro fastening – which wears out over time – and the way it dominates the looks of the instrument.
+Obvious downfalls to the Headway system are the velcro fastening – which wears out over time – and how it dominates the instrument’s looks.
 The Headway goes across the width of the instrument, with a logo on the front.
 The jack output is also on the top, so you’ll have a lead sticking out of the side of the instrument.
 This won’t bother everybody, but it’s far from subtle.

-The good sound quality and dynamic capabilities make it appropriate for professional and semi-professional performers who want something that’s easy to put on and take off, to instantly amplify their instrument.
+The good sound quality and dynamic capabilities make it appropriate for professional and semi-professional performers who want something easy to put on and take off to instantly amplify their instrument.
 Its bulkiness will make it unsuited to those who wish to keep their fiddle’s traditional aesthetic.

 Features: